Working with Updates

 This mechanism may also be used to enable passive reception of updates from channels or supergroups we're not a member of: if the specified channel or supergroup is public, or is private but temporarily available for a limited time thanks to a chatInvitePeek, the API will start passively sending updates (i.e. as standalone Updates constructors in the socket, as is already the case for normal channels/supergroups we've already joined) to all logged-in sessions, as long as any of the sessions continues to periodically invoke updates.getChannelDifference every timeout seconds (returned by the method, or every second if the timeout flag is absent from the return value of the method, or immediately with the new parameters if the returned difference is non-final).

-Clients should stop updates.getChannelDifference polling once the user closes the channel/supergroup: the API will continue emitting passive updates only if the user is a member of the channel/supergroup.
+Clients should stop updates.getChannelDifference polling once the user closes the channel/supergroup: the API may continue emitting passive updates only if the user is a member of the channel/supergroup.

 Example implementations